Saxon Academy of Arts

-Since 2014, the composer and long-time director of the Highschool of Music Dresden, Prof. Wilfried Krätzschmar, has been acting as President of the Academy.
+Since july 2017, Holk Freytag, stage director and former director of numerous german theaters - amongst others the Saxon State Theatre Dresden - has been elected as President of the Academy for three years.
 Deputy President is Prof. Franz Martin Olbrisch.

-Currently, the Saxon Academy of Arts has 169 members, including corresponding members from Austria, Chile, the Czech Republic, Denmark, France, Hungary, Poland, Russia, Slovakia, Switzerland and the Ukraine.
-Prof. Olaf Lauströer (Architecture), n.n.
-(Plastic Art), Wolfgang Schaller (Performing Art and Film), György Dalos (Literature and Language Maintenance) and Annette Schlünz (Music) are acting as secretaries for the five faculties.
+Currently, the Saxon Academy of Arts has 166 members, including corresponding members from Austria, Chile, the Czech Republic, Denmark, France, Hungary, Poland, Russia, Slovakia, Switzerland and the Ukraine.

 The Academy is the youngest of three five-faculty state art academies in Germany.
 As a product of a period of democratic renewal, which coincided with the revival of the united Germany, it defines itself in its Statutes as an "association of artists and art theorists", which represents "freedom and artistic sophistication to state and society" and "familiarises the public with important and contemporary artistic achievements".
 The Statutes' preamble states that it is the Academy's mission "in the reflection of the arts to acquire images of present and past, which are committed to a humane future".
 It is important to promote ideas as to "how German culture in its international interaction can contribute to societal cooperation".